mixxxdj/manual/source/chapters/library.rst

   Mixxx has for a track.
-* **Unhide Button**: Removes the selected tracks from the :guilabel:`Hidden Tracks` view and makes them available in the regular track list again.
-The tracks appear again in every playlist or crate they were listed before they were hidden.
+* **Unhide Button**: Removes the selected tracks from the :guilabel:`Hidden Tracks` view and makes them available in the regular track lists again.
+The tracks will re-appear in every playlist or crate they were in before being hidden.

 .. seealso:: To learn how to permanently remove tracks from the Mixxx library
              using the :guilabel:`Hidden Tracks` view, see